-An Independent Learning Centre (ILC) is an online platform.
-St-Laurent Academy will use the ILC Day School Program for ESL courses, as well as for any courses that students may need that are not available in our schedule and/or at St-Laurent Academy.
-Students enrolled in ILC courses will have a teacher onsite at St-Laurent Academy to act as a facilitator/teacher.
-Grade 11 and 12 credits may be completed through ILC.
+TVO-ILC is an online platform.
+St-Laurent Academy will use TVO-ILC for any courses that students may need that are not available in our schedule and/or at St-Laurent Academy.
+Students enrolled in TVO-ILC courses will have a teacher onsite at St-Laurent Academy to act as a facilitator and to track progress.